paulpach/ummorpg_mysql/Readme.md

 If you don’t want to use environment variables, change where these fields are coming from in the method `ConnectionString` near the top.
 I use environment variables because I deploy my server in docker containers.

-This is provided as is,  no guaranty,  I am not responsible if it offers your first born child in sacrifice to the devil.
+This is provided as is,  no warranty,  I am not responsible if it offers your first born child in sacrifice to the devil.
 I am simply offering it for free for anyone who might want it.